MikkelGraugaard/MikkelGraugaard/README.md

 - 🔭 I’m currently working on a predictive model of the stockmarket
 - 🌱 I’m currently learning to use GitHub
-- 💬 Ask me about statistics or Excel in genereal
+- 💬 Ask me about statistics or Excel in general
 - 📫 How to reach me: @Mikkel Nymark Graugaard on [Linkedin](https://www.linkedin.com/in/mikkel-nymark-graugaard-b50aa3127/)
 - ⚡ Fun fact: I love beng active and learning new stuff